 - There are no additional fees to withdraw your funds.

 - Live chat, phone, or an internet message are all options for customer care.

 - There are no LISA or Cash ISA accounts available.

 WealthSimple vs Wealthify Which one is Right Fit?

-Wealthify is a good option for those who want to invest without having the hassle of managing their own portfolios.
-Ethical investing seems popular right now, which comes as no surprise given how much easier it can be with Wealthify – you don’t have all these pesky ethical concerns pressing down on your shoulders!
+Wealthify is a good option for those who want to invest without the hassle of managing their portfolios.
+Ethical investing seems popular right now; it is no surprise, given how much easier it can be with Wealthify – you don’t have all these pesky ethical concerns pressing down on your shoulders!

-Wealthify is a great option for those who want to invest their money with the help of an experienced professional.
-If you’re investing £100,000 or more then it might be worth considering other platforms.
-Just like Interactive Investor and Hargreaves that offer lower fees in exchange for potentially higher returns on your investments.
+Wealthify is an excellent option for those who want to invest their money with the help of an experienced professional.
+If you’re investing £100,000 or more, other platforms might be worth considering, just like Interactive Investor and Hargreaves that offer lower fees in exchange for potentially higher returns on your investments.

-On the other side, Wealthsimple offer diverse portfolio of investments including both SRI and halal stocks.
-Moreover, it offer live access to financial advisors so you can get advice anytime with an email or call!
-In addition to above — there are no minimum deposits required – just sign up now.
-All the above features — put it on par with other robo advisor brands that have higher recognition!
+Conversely, Wealthsimple offers a diverse portfolio of investments, including SRI and halal stocks.
+Moreover, it provides live access to financial advisors, so you can get advice anytime via email or call!
+In addition to the above — no minimum deposits are required – sign up now.
+All the above features — put it on par with other Robo advisor brands with higher recognition!

-Wealthsimple’s advisory fees are lower than other robo-advisors, but their account management is not.
-Management charges can have a huge effect on investment returns over time.
-So, it might not be worth the extra cost for some people with smaller accounts
+Wealthsimple’s advisory fees are lower than other Robo-advisors, but their account management is not.
+Management charges can have a significant effect on investment returns over time.
+So, it might not be worth the extra cost for some people with smaller accounts.